PX4/PX4-user_guide/en/sim_gazebo_gz/multi_vehicle_simulation.md

   ```sh
   MicroXRCEAgent udp4 -p 8888
   ```
-- The agent will automatically connect to all clients and running `ros2 topic list` will return:
+  The agent will automatically connect to all clients.
--
+-  Run `ros2 topic list` to see the topic list, which should look like this:
   ```
   /parameter_events
   /px4_1/fmu/in/obstacle_distance